Support Is Vital

 - They die too much.
 For the most part, supports tend to be extremely squishy.
 This makes them targets and easy to die.
 Be better than noobs.
 Do not feed and win games.
 If you have trouble dying a lot as supports, play tank-like supports like Taric, Alistar, and Leona.

-A common question with newer supports is if they should go after the enemy carries or the should stay back and protect their carry.
-The answer is almost always protect your carry.
-If you do not protect your carries then they will die rather easily and it will put your team at an extreme disadvantage.
-Supporting revolves more around making your carry strong then trying to shut their carry down.
+A common question with newer supports is if they should go after the enemy carries or if they should stay back and protect their carry.
+The answer is almost always to protect your carry.
+If you do not protect your carries, then they will die rather easily, and it will put your team at an extreme disadvantage.
+Supporting revolves more around making your carry strong than trying to shut their carry down.

 - Use your exhaust on the champion going after your carry so he can stay alive.

 Another point I'd like to make is that it is worthwhile to watch higher level games (preferably with commentary) just to see what proper gameplay should look like.
 That way you have something to base your goals off of.

 You can always just watch the tournaments and pro matches, but there's also obviously streamers which can offer very useful content.
 One person that comes to mind is Lohpally, a support coach that streams on Twitch.